lindalim478/lindalim478/README.md

 # Hi, I'm Linda Lim 👋

-Frontend Engineer and PhD Researcher at UC Berkeley (Systems & Transportation).
+PhD Researcher at UC Berkeley (Systems & Transportation).
 I build clean, user-focused web interfaces and I do research at the intersection of autonomous-vehicle safety, intersection traffic-flow modeling, control theory, and data-driven methods.